ananvaypandey/VOKA-Rural-Digital-Learning/README.md

 IoT devices (ESP8266, MPU6050) for interactive features

-Convai API (for conversations, with future scope for custom LLM)
+Convai API (for AI conversations, with future scope for custom LLM)

 ```📂 Repository Structure
 "/Overview of the Whole Concept.pdf   → Documentation, roadmap, and learning concept